 Both reels use Shimano’s worm drive technology to achieve an extremely even line lay.
 It excels at laying down both monofilament and fluorocarbon lines.

 Under real world fishing conditions, I doubt there will be any issues caused by line lay.
+I certainly have not had any.

 Both reels feature the same drag which is excellent.
 The maximum drag pressure of 7lb is the same for both reels which is about ideal when targeting trout and other small fish.

 In my experience, Shimano makes excellent gearing.
 It is not only very lightweight but surprisingly durable probably thanks to the tight tolerances they are manufactured with.
+The gearing in both reels will likely last hundreds of hours of fishing pressure.

 Is the Stradic or Vanford Better Value?